msteffan/ReactTutorial/README.md

 # Tutorial Example: React.js

 How to run this tutorial: Clone this repo!
 Hooray; that was step one.
-Then run `npm install` to get your own copy of the node_modeles.
+Then run `npm install` to get your own copy of the `node_modules`.
 Next, run `node app.js` so that your server with comment data is up.
 Finally, open `index.html` in your browser.
 Then comment away!

 ## Why did you choose this subject?
 How were you first made aware of it?